top of page

 Use artificial tears as often as needed, but not more than recommended.

 In some cases, you may also develop tolerance or dependence.
 So in time, you may need more drops to get the same effect.
-The frequency and dosage depend on your individual condition and the type of eyedrops you use.
+The frequency and dosage depend on your condition and the type of eyedrops you use.
 Generally, you should not use them more than three times a day unless your eye doctor says otherwise.

 How to Store Your Eye Drops?